 As with all traditionally fermented foods, this recipe is loaded with probiotics and enzymes.
 As such, it greatly assists digestion.

-In our home, we use apricot butter as a spread on pancakes, in soaked oatmeal, or even just by itself on a big spoon as a sweet, afternoon pick me up!
+In our home, we use apricot butter as a spread on pancakes, in soaked oatmeal, or even just by itself on a big spoon as a sweet, afternoon pick-me-up!

 Apricot Butter Recipe

-Cook apricots in filtered water until soft.
+Cook apricots in filtered water until soft for about 20 minutes.

 Place in a 1 quart glass mason jar and close the lid tightly.

-Other Fermented Foods Recipes to Enjoy
+Other Fermented Food Recipes to Enjoy